There are three types of sales objections: conditions, stalls, and true objections.

 Sometimes a customer does not have the authority to make a decision.
 Perhaps the company needs to get permission from their overseas parent company to spend that amount of money.
 Or a decree from the CEO prevents the Purchasing Manager from making a purchase at that time without referring to the CEO.

 These are conditions.
 Often, nothing you do in these situations will result in a signed contract.
-The key is to ask questions that determine the nature of the condition, and then schedule the appointment for a time when the condition requirements have been met.
+The key is for you to ask questions that determine the nature of the condition, and then schedule the appointment for a time when the condition requirements have been met.

 The real secret to handling conditions is to find out about them as soon as you can.
 It's better to discover that Dad wants to approve the house before you put the buyers in the car.
 That way, Dad can come along and see that the house they choose is really the best one.